Apply For Universal Credit

 Support is offered on an appointment only basis.
 To book please call 03004 560560.

-As Universal Credit is run by the Department for Work and Pensions, and not Malvern Hills District Council, we regret we cannot help you with the detail of your claim or offer advice regarding your particular circumstances.
+As Universal Credit is run by the Department for Work and Pensions, and not Wychavon District Council, we regret we cannot help you with the detail of your claim or offer advice regarding your particular circumstances.

 Improve your digital skills